major-segfault/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/ddd-frontend.md

 In fact, when we do this, we're satisfying the [Open-Closed Principle](/articles/solid-principles/solid-typescript/) _architecturally_.

+OCP says that:

-OCP says that components should be open for extension, but closed for modification.
+> Components should be open for extension, but closed for modification

 If your boss told you to change the color of the background on the client app, is that going to break the backend?

-No, because architecturally, our system is open for extension but closed for abstraction.
+No, because architecturally, our system is open for extension (via the front-end, we can change the UI we build on top of it) but closed for modification.

 This is what we're doing when we **put all the high-level policy in the backend** and ensure that the front-end contains no high-level policy.